 The Dolphin Cayman robotic pool cleaner was introduced to the online marketplace in 2017.
-I try to determine its best and worst features.
+In this quick review, I try to determine its best and worst features, before ending with a brief verdict.

 Introduction